Universal Z-only Correction for Distributing Arbitrary Graph States in Quantum Networks: The Phase Quantum Walk

 \begin{remark} The phase quantum walk has not been previously introduced.
 Related models --- phase-disordered walks and graph-phased Szeg\H{e}dy walks --- differ structurally: neither replaces the shift with a diagonal phase operator, nor are they used for graph state distribution. \end{remark}

 \paragraph{Is the phase quantum walk a quantum walk?} The PQW satisfies the defining criteria of a coined DTQW: it operates on a bipartite Hilbert space $\mathcal{H}_P\otimes\mathcal{H}_C$, applies a coin followed by a position-dependent unitary at each step, and generates entanglement through iterated application of this step~\cite{kempe2003quantum}.
-The walk occurs in \emph{correlation space}: each step transfers edge entanglement from a resource pair into the data qubit, with the measurement outcome playing the role of the walker's position.
-The outcome distribution is uniform ($1/2^{2|E|}$ per outcome), the natural analogue of the flat initial distribution in standard DTQW.